 2. Cut refers to the quality of how the diamond has been shaped, taking into account the diamond’s proportions, polish, and symmetry.

 3. Clarity measures the natural imperfections in the stone.
 On the GIA scales, clarity is rated from flawless to I3.
-A diamond can be described as “flawless” only if it has no visible surface or internal imperfections when viewed under 10-power magnification by a skilled diamond grader.
+To qualify as “flawless” a diamond must have no visible surface or internal imperfections when viewed under 10-power magnification by a skilled diamond grader.

 4. Carat refers to the stone’s weight.
 The weight may be described in decimal or fractional parts of a carat.